divadsn/docker-bluemap-nginx/README.md

 ## Limitations
 - This image does not support HTTPS out of the box.
 You need to modify the Nginx `default.conf` in order to enable HTTPS or use a reverse proxy.
-- You need to enable `write-markers-interval` and `write-players-interval` in BlueMap in order for live data to work.
+- You need to enable `write-markers-interval` and `write-players-interval` in BlueMap in order for live data to be written to the database.

 You can also modify the `default.conf` to [proxy live data requests](https://bluemap.bluecolored.de/wiki/webserver/ExternalWebserversSQL.html) to the BlueMap integrated webserver.